deepdoctection/deepdoctection/docs/install.md

     - **Boto3**, the AWS SDK for Python to provide an API to AWS Textract (only OCR service).
 This is a paid service and requires an AWS account.
     - **Pdfplumber**, a PDF text miner based on Pdfminer.six
-    - **Fasttext**, a library for efficient learning of word representations and sentence classification.
-Used for language recognition only.
-The **Fasttext** is in archive mode and will be removed in a future version.
     - **Jdeskew**, a library for automatic deskewing of images.
     - **Transformers**, a library for state-of-the-art NLP models.
+Some vision and Bert-like models can be run with **deep**doctection.
     - **DocTr**, an OCR library as alternative to Tesseract
-    - **Tensorpack**, if the Tensorflow setting has been installed.
-Tensorpack is a library for training models and also provides many examples.
-We only use the object detection model.

-If you want to have more control with your installation and are looking for fewer dependencies then install **deep**doctection with the basic setup only and add the dependencies you need manually.
+    It will also install `dd_datasets` which is necessary for fine-tuning models on custom datasets.

 ### Install from source